 The North Shore fruit stand is a place I need to stop every time I visit the North Shore.
 Tropical fruit lovers, you will be in heaven.

-By far one of the most popular hiking trails on Oahu, offering panoramic views of Waikiki and the surrounding areas.
+Diamond Head is by far one of the most popular hiking trails on Oahu, offering panoramic views of Waikiki and the surrounding areas.
 The hike is around 1.5 miles round trip.
 It starts easy then gets steep towards the end, finishing with stairs.
-Overall, the hike is relatively easy and won’t take long so you should try fit it into your itinerary.
+You can book a guided tour here.

 The world-famous Waikiki Beach has a truly unique atmosphere that you must experience for yourself.
 No doubt it is already on your itinerary.